blockcoli/libranet/README.md

 Blockcoli Open-Source Project release The World 1st .NET SDK for Libra Wallet creating on Github repository and build to Nuget package manager.

-Build from .NET Standard 2.0 and .NET Core 3.0
+Build from .NET Standard 2.0 and .NET Core 3.1

-Fix - Libra Canonical Serialization (LCS) for Transfer Coin https://github.com/libra/libra/blob/d54980c7fd8d40c9c3d215399b23bd55c263a188/common/canonical_serialization/README.md
+What's New
+- Update Proto
+- Change AccountStatePath
+- Change RawTransactionHashSalt
+- Transaction Payload Change from Program to ScriptLCS
+- Libra Client - SubmitTransactionRequest.SignedTxn => SubmitTransactionRequest.Transaction
+- Faucet change to LibExplorer API

 ## Installation
 To install with nuget run: